Should You Allow a Merchant to Make a Copy of Your Credit Card?

-How many times a day do you have to enter your personal or payment information when shopping online?
-In today’s world, you mostly have to enter the information just once.
+How many times a day do you enter your personal or payment information when shopping online?
+In today’s fast-paced digital world, you typically only need to enter this information once, which makes the checkout process much faster, more convenient, and less prone to mistakes for online shoppers.

 This, however, doesn’t only apply to merchants alone; utility companies are doing the same thing.
 This helps ensure that seamless transactions can happen, and it’s also convenient for the consumer.
 But, what if the merchant wants to make a copy of your credit card?
 Should you allow it?
 Read on to find out.